bsc-iitm/modern-application-development/docs/additonal-tutorials/basic-jinja2/08-Inheritance.md

 ## Inheritance
-- The most powerful part of Jinja is template inheritance.
+- The most important part of Jinja is template inheritance.
-- Template inheritance allows you to build a base “skeleton” template that contains all the common elements of your choice and defines blocks that child templates can override.
+- Template inheritance permits you to build a base template that contains all the common items of your wish.
-- A simple example is given in Replit website - https://tempinh.devir5.repl.co.
+- Next you can define blocks named child templates that can override the base template.
+.
 ## The following programs specify how it executes:
 - create main.py and create a folder templates.
 - Within templates folder create base.html (base class) and index.html(derived class).